superNGA/Console/README.md

-prints time when you print and can also change colours when you print something.
+prints time when you print and can also change colours when you print.

 ![Alt text](image.png)